 👥Trusted registries in Healthcare

-Verifying ID & accessing profile data of any ‘noun’ in an ecosystem: people, entities, or objects is a crucial foundational function of in any economy.
-When moving from physical to remote or digital interactions, the first complication is establishing trust as to the identity of the counterparty.
-This identity must be verifiable: i.e. can be authenticated by some means (a mobile one-time password, a biometric fingerprint scan, or even face ID authentication).
+Verifying ID and accessing profile data of any ‘noun’ in an ecosystem: people, entities, or objects, is a crucial foundational function of any economy.
+When moving from physical to remote or digital interactions, the first complication is establishing trust in the identity of the counterparty.
+This identity must be verifiable: that is, it can be authenticated by some means, such as a mobile one-time password, a biometric fingerprint scan, or face ID authentication.

 Electronic registries are structured, live identification systems that maintain standardised, updated data records compliant with standards/schema, ensuring a 'Single Source of Truth' for entities and offering access via open APIs.
 In contrast, conventional databases provide a way to simply store and manage the data.
 Databases may have structured data records but may not necessarily be compliant with any standard/schema, and are not sharable, verifiable or authenticable.